API Docs/Agentic Prompt

 - Do not commit `.env` files.
 Ensure `.env` is in `.gitignore` before writing code that loads from it.

-- The pre-signed `download_url` returned when a job completes is the only URL that does NOT take the Authorization header — it is already signed.
-Do not attach the bearer token to it.
+- The pre-signed URLs returned in `download_urls` when a job completes are the only URLs that do NOT take the Authorization header — they are already signed.
+Do not attach the bearer token to them.

 Every request to `/v1/*` must include the header `Authorization: Bearer <KEEPER_API_KEY>`, where the value comes from the environment at runtime.